Jacobs Composition Academy Summer Intensive

 jacob-wilkinson_headshot.jpg

-Jacob Wilkinson is an American composer who holds a master’s degree from the Peabody Institute, where he was awarded the P. Bruce Blair award in composition.
+Jacob Wilkinson is a composer who holds a master’s degree from the Peabody Institute, where he was awarded the P. Bruce Blair award in composition.
 Equally passionate about practical and theoretical approaches to music, he enjoys integrating a variety of styles and methods into his teaching.
-He is currently pursuing a double DM/PhD degree in composition and theory at Indiana University.
+He is currently pursuing a double DM/PhD degree in composition and theory at Indiana University, where he serves as an associate instructor in the music theory department.

 For program information, please contact Corey Chang at changco@iu.edu.
 For registration questions, please contact musicsp@iu.edu.